Environmental, Social, Governance scores and the Missing pillar -- Why does missing information matter?: Review of Refinitiv's ESG score methodology

+Then, the ESG category scores are aggregated to build the \textit{Environmental (E)}, \textit{Social (S)}, and \textit{Governance (G)} pillar scores as illustrated in Figure 1.
+As a result, each pillar score is between zero and 100.

+Next, an overall ESG aggregated score is the weighted sum of three pillar scores, i.e., a convex combination of the E, S, and G pillar scores.
+The pillar score weights range from zero to one, sum up to one, and can change for each pillar within industry groups (see Pages 9 and 10 in \cite{Refinitiv2021}).
+Hence, overall ESG aggregated scores also range from zero to 100.
+The higher the overall ESG aggregated scores are, the more ESG responsible the company is evaluated.
+In Example \ref{ex:ESG}, we present an exemplary overall ESG aggregated score calculation of Refinitiv using the fictitious pillar score weights of the industry group Household Goods and a generic name for the company.

+\begin{example} (Overall ESG aggregated score calculation) The ESG pillar scores of Company F in Household Goods in 2017 are 0.00 (E pillar), 63.01 (S pillar), and 54.77 (G pillar) with weights 0.240, 0.294, and 0.466, respectively.
+Then its overall ESG aggregated score in 2017 is the weighted sum of all pillar scores: \\ $ x_{ESG, CompanyF, 2017} = 0.240 \cdot 0.00 + 0.294 \cdot 63.01 + 0.466 \cdot 54.77 = 44.05. $ \end{example}

-Consider Asset F in Example \ref{ex:ESG}: it has not yet provided any information in the E-pillar for 2017 since the E-pillar score is zero.
-It also implies that the category scores under the E-pillar, Resource Use, Emissions, and Environmental Innovation, are zero.
-Asset F can disclose them until 2023, given that ESG scores of the last five years can be updated a posteriori.
-However, its ESG score calculation does not account for the missing information and regards them only as the lowest possible score.
+A drawback of the current ESG score methodology is that it does not explicitly consider the potential disclosure of new ESG information.
+Indeed, Company F in Example \ref{ex:ESG} has not yet provided any ESG information for the E pillar score of 2017; therefore, its E pillar score is zero.
+It also implies that the ESG category scores of 2017 building the E pillar score (Resource Use, Emissions, and Environmental Innovation) are zero.
+Company F can disclose its ESG information regarding the E pillar's categories until June 2022, given that ESG data for the last five years can be updated a posteriori \parencite{Refinitiv2021}.